Best Bandwidth Monitoring Tools to Analyze Network Traffic Usage

 Your ISP promises to provide you with a reliable pipe to the Internet of a certain volume; your chosen network hardware install is designed to provide a particular level of service within your facility.
 Are you getting your expected bandwidth and availability, or is something failing to deliver?
 Is unexpected traffic consuming the bandwidth that you are getting?

-Tools that monitor network traffic and bandwidth such as data usage meters can leverage various technologies.
+Network traffic monitoring tools and bandwidth such as data usage meters can leverage various technologies.
 A host can observe all the data packets passing by a particular network interface (that is, packet capture).
 Most managed network devices – and hosts – support SNMP, and so they can be queried to get performance statistics.

 Bandwidth monitoring focuses on the available capacity of network equipment and the amount of that capacity that is occupied by traffic.
 You can extend that visibility further by getting a breakdown of traffic volumes by application or by source and destination to spot where the real bandwidth hoggers are.